-A second type of IPv6 address which holds an embedded IPv4 address is also defined.
+A second type of IPv6 address that holds an embedded IPv4 address is defined.
 This address type is used to represent the addresses of IPv4 nodes as IPv6 addresses.
-This type of address is termed an "IPv4-mapped IPv6 address" and has the format:
+The format of the "IPv4-mapped IPv6 address" is as follows: